digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/assignment.rst

 Assignment Setup
 ================

 To create your repository `go here <https://classroom.github.com/a/82JQvlTV>`_.
-Then follow the same accept/import process described in `Assignment 0 <../Module0-Introduction/assignment.html>`_.
+Then follow the same accept/import process described in `the setup instructions <../Module0-Introduction/software.html>`_.

 Grade Calculator
 ================